youanahabib117/sales-data-warehouse/README.md

 # CRM and ERP Sales Warehouse - Relational and Analytical

 ## Summary:
 This project designs and builds relational and analytical data models from raw CRM and ERP data representing customers, products, and sales, all of which is implemented using PostgreSQL in VSCode.
-It includes data cleaning, transformation, validation, and the developement of an ETL pipeline.
+It includes data cleaning, transformation, validation, and the development of an ETL pipeline.
 Using advanced SQL queries, time-series analysis of revenue and profit were conducted to evaluate the company's performance.
 Crucial business insights were uncovered and recommendations made regarding their sales performance and product efficiency.

 ## Table of Contents
 - [Tech Stack Used](#tech-stack-used)